 What do you currently do?
 Can you take it on the road?

-This is what I did.
+I worked remotely.
 I did it before I even hit the road so I could spend more time with our children.

 I told my company I did not want to return from maternity leave and asked if I could help in some other capacity, maybe from home.

 To my surprise, they said yes.

 If you have been working with a company for a bit and consistently done well, you should consider asking about telecommuting.

 Ensure you have consistent internet access and the ability to use web-based meeting platforms, email, and anything else critical to your job.

 Want to learn how to find remote work?
 Check out the FREE Remote Work Masterclass!!

 My friend and digital nomad Camille Atte created the masterclass.
 After 20 years in corporate America, she quit her job and started her remote work journey.

 The masterclass will help you: